Temperatures will drop into the low to mid-30s the next few days, with a freeze warning issued for Friday morning, according to Channel 2 Action News.

-The temperatures may be cold enough to cause serious harm to plants, pipes and pets.
+The temperatures might be cold enough to cause harm to plants, pipes and pets.

 To help you prepare for this weather, here are a few things you need to know: